Little Aston: Location and boundaries

-Roger Moore owned and took residence in a property on Rosemary Hill Road in the mid 80's when in the area.

 Residences

 Little Aston's small community is divided between nine main areas: Little Aston Park, Claverdon Park, Rosemary Hill Road, Little Aston Lane, Forge Lane, Walsall Road, Aldridge Road, Little Aston Hall and Lady Aston Park.

 Little Aston Park

 Located in the south of the village is Little Aston Park.
 Often referred to as "Millionaire's Row" - with Roman Road being the most expensive street in Staffordshire - it is a privately maintained estate, consisting of around 100 unique, architect-designed houses and includes Birmingham's most expensive house ever sold at £7.5 million.
 It also contains one of the village's championship golf clubs, Little Aston Golf Club, and St.Peter's Church.
 The park is located in a woodland setting around the historic rhododendron-lined Roman Road which closely follows path of the ancient Roman Icknield Street.

 Claverdon Park

 Claverdon Park is a private estate consisting of 82 large detached houses and bungalows.
 It is accessible only through the Little Aston Park's private road and gate network.
 Whilst often confused as being part of the Little Aston Park, it is in fact a separate entity managed by Claverdon Park Management Company Limited.
 Claverdon Park is not subject to the same high standards of development and woodland setting as its neighbouring Little Aston Park is, and is not part of Lichfield Council's designated Little Aston Park Conservation Area.

 Roads within Claverdon Park are: Claverdon Drive, Stonehouse Drive, Roman Lane, Roman Park, Barns Croft and Alderhithe Grove.